 I need to not use social media very much if at all, except in ways that directly and indirectly lead to climate change being solved.

 I need to be as healthy as possible, so I can devote as much energy as possible to this.
 Being healthy is not the same as being competent, but anyone who’s ever been sick will tell you that it’s hard to work long hours or solve hard problems if your body is getting in the way.
 I need to sleep well, eat well, exercise, and get all the vitamins and minerals needed for healthy living.
 And I need to experiment with different health habits; what works for you might not work for me, and vice versa.

 I need to be a focused writer.
 Anything I write about going forward either needs to be directly related to climate change, or needs to be indirectly helpful for solving climate change.

 I need to not worry as much about current events, whether it’s a pandemic, election, or anything else.
 Those things will either resolve themselves, or become so bad that I’m forced to worry about them.
 It’s not because those things are unimportant, it’s that I don’t have time to focus on them with millions of lives at stake.

 And it is millions.
-In the days ahead I’m going to be writing about just how bad climate change is going to get.
 You can’t predict the future with certainty, but you can look at probabilities… and the probabilities aren’t looking good unless a solution is found.